-So what do you think?
-We hope this post provided you with some insight or at least a bit of inspiration on how you can update the engine cover in your motorhome.
+We hope this post provided you with some insight or at least a bit of inspiration on how you can update the engine cover in your own motorhome!

-Do you have any plans for your RV doghouse cover?
-If so we would love to hear about it in the comments.
+Do you have any plans for your RV engine cover?
+If so we would love to hear about it in the comments below!

 Looking for RV or travel inspiration?
 You can find all of our RV-related posts here and don’t forget to check out our RV tours, Decor Resources, and YouTube Channel!
 Curious about how we make money on the road?
 Click here.